SciTools/iris/docs/iris/src/userguide/plotting_a_cube.rst

 ====================

 To plot a cube using a Brewer colour palette, simply select one of the Iris registered Brewer colour palettes and plot the cube as normal.
+The Brewer palettes become available once :mod:`iris.plot` or :mod:`iris.quickplot` are imported.

 .. plot:: userguide/plotting_examples/cube_brewer_contourf.py
    :include-source: